opencollective/opencollective/.github/ISSUE_TEMPLATE/project.md

 - Does this add technical debt?

 - Is it feasible to build and maintain with our current team and runway?

-- Will this help to make us financially sustainable within a year?

 - Is this problem already solved elsewhere or is it based on insight or research?